hodcroftlab/covariants/content/Home.md

 The code used to generate these tables, graphs, and the sequences related to that mutation can be found in [this Github repository](https://github.com/hodcroftlab/covariants/).

-**The SARS-CoV-2 pandemic & research surrounding it is ongoing.** I will make every effort to try to keep this repository up-to-date, but readers should take care to double-check that the information is the latest available.
+**The SARS-CoV-2 pandemic & research surrounding it is ongoing.** Every effort is made to try to keep this repository up-to-date, but readers should take care to double-check that the information is the latest available.

 Have more questions?
 Please check out the [FAQ](/faq)